Mon – Sun: 24/7 Plumbing

 The fill valve allows the water from the supply line to enter the storage tank while it is open.
 In turn, the float mechanism controls the valve, which registers the water level inside the tank.

-The plastic float allows the fill valve to open or close based on the level of water present in the cistern.
-It opens the valve when the water level in the tank becomes too low and requires refilling.
+The plastic float allows the fill valve to open or close based on the water level in the cistern.
+It opens when the tank’s water level becomes too low and requires refilling.

 Toilet Cistern